#Authentication

 Treat keys as secrets

 Anyone with your key can call the API as your organisation, including consuming usage credits.
 Store keys in environment variables or a secret manager — never commit them to source control.
-If a key is leaked, email us immediately and we'll revoke it.
+If a key is leaked, revoke it from admin.velgent.com → API keys and mint a replacement.

 Pass the key as a Bearer token on every request: